nklsrh/Roids/README.md

 I will only be spending a short time on this project due to time restrictions, so I will keep this readme updated as I progress.

+This project is being built with Unity 5.3.4, though you can probably make it work in any Unity 5.x installation.